 We enjoy so much organizing a mid-week Bible club, for two separate groups of children (which includes a meal, games, Bible lesson and crafts), the Sudanese youth activity and sporadic outings with them all.

-The children crave every bit of attention given to them and really enjoy the activities, love hearing the gospel and learning about Jesus!
+The children crave every bit of attention given to them and really enjoy the activities, love hearing the gospel and learning about Jesus.

-Praise God, we are also able to assist the children with dental care, which is needed so badly.
+We are also able to assist the children with dental care, which is needed so badly.
 As they are not citizens, they don’t have the proper insurance for this.

 Expressing God’s love to those children (“the stranger among us”) isn’t a burden, but pure joy.

 "For the LORD your God [is] God of gods, and Lord of lords, a great God, the mighty, and a terrible God, who does not respect persons nor take a bribe.
 He executes justice for the fatherless and widow, and loves the stranger in giving him food and clothing.
 Therefore love the stranger, for you were strangers in the land of Egypt."